Research & Publications

 A native of Connecticut, Dr. Sheth graduated cum laude from Yale University and returned to her alma mater in 2013 after receiving her MD and MPH from the Johns Hopkins School of Medicine and Bloomberg School of Public Health.
 In clinical practice, she is passionate about providing a full range of gynecologic services to women in all stages of life, from cervical cancer prevention and prenatal care to advanced treatments and surgery for conditions like fibroids and abnormal uterine bleeding.
 Her role as an educator and academic at Yale School of Medicine consistently informs the care she provides her patients.
 “There are several quickly changing areas within Ob/Gyn,” Dr. Sheth says.
 “I'm excited to be a frontline provider with a researcher's lens.”

-Before joining Yale’s Ob/Gyn department, Dr. Sheth volunteered in Honduras and South Africa as part of her continuing commitment to improving women’s reproductive health worldwide.
-She is particularly sensitive to those who may feel marginalized by age, race or ethnicity, and women living with HIV.
-“The field of women's reproductive health is inherently linked to social and political advocacy and provides many opportunities to address health disparities,” Dr. Sheth says.
+As part of her continuing commitment to improving women’s reproductive health worldwide, Dr. Sheth has partnered with colleagues in Nepal and Mexico on public health and implementation science studies to improve cervical cancer prevention programs.
+She is particularly sensitive to those who may feel marginalized by age, gender, race or ethnicity, and women living with HIV.
+“The field of women's reproductive health is inherently linked to social and political advocacy and addressing health inequities is central to my work,” Dr. Sheth says.
 An advocate of patient education, she believes in partnering with patients and encouraging women to become knowledgeable and active participants in all aspects of their reproductive health.

 Dr. Sheth is a member of the American Congress of Obstetricians and Gynecologists, the Association of Professors of Gynecology and Obstetrics, the Society for Academic Specialists in General Obstetrics and Gynecology and the American Society for Colposcopy and Cervical Pathology.